openafsfoundation/openafsfoundation.org/help/donate/index.md

 ## Help OpenAFS By Donating ##

-The OpenAFS Foundation, on the behalf of all, asks that you consider donating some of your money and/or your equipment.
-Both are needed to help us grow!
-Thank you.
+OpenAFS operates on a Value for Value model.
+If you or your organization receive value out of OpenAFS and would like to contribute back, please consider donating money and/or equipment.
+Both are needed to help us grow.
+Thank you!

 ### Donate Money###